soteudoprr/universal-tpsesync/README.md

 end)

 -- Função Noclip
+local originalCollisionStates = {}

 local function setupNoclip()
     local character = player.Character
     if not character then return end

+    -- Salvar estados originais de colisão
+    if not next(originalCollisionStates) then
+        for _, part in pairs(character:GetDescendants()) do
+            if part:IsA("BasePart") then
+                originalCollisionStates[part] = part.CanCollide
+            end
+        end
+    end

     if noclipConnection then
         noclipConnection:Disconnect()